alekhyaa2/Dauer-Boolean-Model/README.md

 ## Dauer

-Building a Boolean model to study and analyze the signaling pathways promoting dauer formation in C elegans.
+Building a Boolean model to study and analyze the signaling pathway networks that promote dauer formation in C elegans.